Updated: Apr 20

 Ever since we set foot on Maui and Kauai last year I've always known that Hawaii would hold a special place in my heart.
-I've been to many different islands, but there is a certain vibe and energy - the "aloha spirit" if you will, that just makes you feel so connected to the nature and humanity of Hawaii and it's people.
-The sun is shining, the air is fresh, the people humble and happy.
-Matthew and I kept saying while on the island "wow, it's so incredible the price people pay to live so simply."
-It was all very refreshing.
+I've been to many different islands, but there is a certain vibe and energy - the "aloha spirit" if you will, that just makes you feel so connected to the nature and humanity of Hawaii and it's people

-What I liked about Oahu was that everyone local (that we encountered) was super helpful and nice.
-The store owners greet you with Aloha - everyone seems to know each other and eager to tell you something you may not know about the island.
-You'll feel so relaxed and may even be mistaken for a resident.
+What I liked about Oahu was that everyone local was super helpful and nice.
+The store owners greet you with Aloha - everyone is eager to tell you something you may not know about the island.
 I was really surprised by how remote the North Shore of the island was.
-Honestly, it was the part of the island we were most looking forward to, "real Hawaii" away from the buzzing city.
-For having over a million residents we didn't see any on our hike at Peacock Falts, except two people with their dogs (obviously locals).
+Honestly, it was the part of the island we were most looking forward to exploring - away from the buzzing city.
+For having over a million residents we didn't see any on our hike at Peacock Flats, except two people with their dogs (obviously locals).
 Hawaii also has a great art scene and it's easy to see where they get their inspiration.
 Definitely mosey into some of the art galleries on the island, such as " The Green Room" and "Wyland Galleries" whether you are in Waikiki or North Shore - I fell in love with local artist Heather Browns work and purchased some awesome prints while I was there!

 A large Population on a Small Island = A Lot Of Crime

 Don't just take it from me, do your research and come to your own conclusions.
-I did my research, I knew about the notorious break ins, robberies, and I've heard a fair share of stories from fellow travelers.
+I did my research, I knew about the notorious break ins and I've heard a fair share of stories from fellow travelers.
 You would think that by knowing this info before your trip, it would protect you from something awful happening - but it didn't for Matthew and I. Our car was broken into, the window was shattered and all our belongings were stolen.
 All our gifts from shopping that day, my Canon camera and expensive art.
-I know what you're thinking, wow you're stupid - but if you were having as much fun as we were on the opposite side of the island (North Shore) and just HAD to go to this super gorgeous and remote beach after a day of hiking to enjoy the sunset - you might let your guard down too.
 It just takes a few minutes for these types of robberies to happen.
 Well, after calling the cops and never getting our items back, the police officers were telling us that this happens ALL the time.
 These robbers do a "smash and grab" so they leave no fingerprints.
-They also proceeded to tell me that a lot of states (especially Arizona and California) send their homeless and "problem residents" on a one way ticket to Hawaii.
-I was shocked when I heard this and mentioned that we did not hear about this kind of stuff on Maui and Kauai and the officers simply replied "that's because it's THIS island."

 I will however mention, that we did not let this ruin our trip and I even went and repurchased my stolen art items the next day.